danavasilchuk/Pig-Latin/README.md

 - Translates words into Pig Latin
 - Handles single words and multiple-word phrases
 - Supports words starting with vowels and consonants
-- Displays translated output

 ## Usage
-1. Open the program in your preferred JavaScript environment (e.g., browser console, online code editor).
+1. Open the program in VSCODE or your chosen preference
 2. Enter a sentence or a word when prompted.
 3. The program will apply the Pig Latin rules to each word and display the translated output.